Meadowsys/wiwi/README.md

 Unstable features have `-unstable` appended to their name.
 For example, if I have feature `thingie`, while it is unstable the feature is named `thingie-unstable`.
 The `-unstable` suffix will be removed once the feature is stabilised.

+Because unstable features may break whenever, you may want to pin the version of `wiwi` to an exact version.

 **NOTE:** Just because a feature is _not_ "unstable", doesn't mean it won't break, _ever_.
 It can break, but of course that will be accompanied by a major version bump, so no surprises there.
 Just don't be surprised when bumping a patch version causes an unstable feature to break everything. :p

 ### Addon features